-- Voter will be absent on business, profession or occupation167 - Death of a member of [voter's] immediate family;" 168 - Voter or a member of voter's immediate family has been hospitalized; 169 - 4A: An Officer of Election is assigned after 12 noon on the Saturday before the election to work at a precinct outside his/her own voting precinct.170
+- Voter will be absent on business, profession or occupation166 - Voter or a member of voter's immediate family has been hospitalized; - Death of a member of [voter's] immediate family;"168 which means child, grandchild, parent, grandparent, legal guardian, sibling, or spouse of the voter. - The voter is an officer of election who was assigned after 12:00 p.m. on the Saturday before the election to work in a precinct other than his own on Election Day.
+169